-Priority will be given to staff working within EI Services, however staff outside EI Services (public sector services which specialise in working with service users with psychosis & bipolar disorder) may apply, and any unfilled places will be open to those applicants.
+Priority will be given to staff working within EI Services, however applications from staff outside EI Services (public sector services which specialise in working with service users with psychosis & bipolar disorder), who have the support from their manager/clinical lead are welcomed.

 Participants will be predominantly qualified members of the main mental health professions (Clinical Psychologists, Psychiatric Nurses, Psychiatrists, Mental Health Social Workers, Occupational Therapists in Mental Health, Accredited Counsellors).
-Please consult the following link for a list of all health, Mental health and social care professions currently accepted by BABCP as a recognised core profession, which will be accepted as entry criteria: https://www.babcp.com/Core-Profession
+Please consult the following link for a list of all health, Mental health and social care professions currently accepted by BABCP as a recognised core profession, which will be accepted as entry criteria: Core Professions (babcp.com)

 The training component is in the form of lectures, workshops and supervision of clinical practice.
 Attendance is weekly, on one day per week over the academic year, with 26 teaching days (there are likely to be additional days for supervision only).
 After the initial two full teaching days, subsequent days will be comprised of weekly supervision in the morning and a weekly skills workshop in the afternoon (Tuesday).
 These workshops will include those delivered by local, regional and national leaders in the field of CBT for psychosis and bipolar disorder.